Intsights/sergeant/docs/worker/logging/logstash.md

-# Logging - logstash
+# logstash

 Sergeant implements logging handlers to support logging platforms with high performance.
 We implemented for logstash two different handlers:

-- `LogstashHandler` - A logstash tcp hanlder.
-This handler send each log message to the logstash through a tcp socket, and serializes the data using orjson into a json format.
+- `LogstashHandler` - Logstash TCP handler.
+A TCP socket is used to send log messages to logstash, and orjson is used to serialize the data as JSON.
-- `BufferedLogstashHandler` - A logstash tcp hanlder.
-This handler is exactly equivalent to the `LogstashHandler` except that it manages an internal buffer and it flushes the buffer in specific terms.
+- `BufferedLogstashHandler` - The same as `LogstashHandler` except that it manages an internal buffer and flushes it according to certain rules.

-The logstash server configuration should follow the following example:
+Following is an example of logstash server configuration:
 ```
 input {
     tcp {